 - The ETS Presidential Scholarships for Historically Black Colleges and Universities (HBCU), which are awarded to rising juniors or seniors enrolled in public and private HBCU's who demonstrate high academic achievement and financial need.

-- The ETS/Trenton Central High School (TCHS) Scholarship, which recognizes and supports talented graduating seniors who have a desire to attend college and who can demonstrate high academic achievement, a strong commitment to community engagement and school leadership.
+- The ETS-Trenton Central High School (TCHS) Scholarship, which recognizes and supports talented graduating seniors who have a desire to attend college and who can demonstrate high academic achievement, a strong commitment to community engagement and school leadership.
 The scholarship serves students in one of the most economically depressed areas in Mercer County, the county in New Jersey where ETS is headquartered.
+Download the ETS-Trenton Central High School Scholarship Program flyer to learn more

 - The William Turnbull Award, which is an annual scholarship to a student attending a two-year educational institution or technical program.
 Recipients are chosen based on financial need as well as high school academic achievement and work experience.
 Turnbull, a former ETS president, founded the nonprofit Career Development Awards (CDA) in 1969 to help students who wish to advance their education in vocational fields such as culinary arts, cosmetology, graphic design, automotive technology and healthcare.
 CAAP hosts the CDA awards ceremony at ETS every year.

-- The ETS Community Action Fund (ECAF) Scholarships are 100 percent funded by donations from ETS employees for local students who, despite facing considerable personal challenges, overcame and achieved academic excellence.
-Since ETS started the ECAF program in 2007, $1 million in scholarships have been awarded.
-Watch the 2017 ECAF Scholars video.
+- The ETS Cares Scholarships are 100% funded by donations from ETS employees for local students who, despite facing considerable personal challenges, overcame and achieved academic excellence.
+More than $1 million in scholarships have been awarded since the program's inception in 2011.
+Download the ETS Cares Scholarship flyer to learn more.
+View the 2020 Scholars video.

 Use of ETS Resources by the Community